kodekloudhub/linux-basics-course/docs/06-Security-and-File-Permissions/05-File-Permissions.md

     [~]$ whoami
     ```

-  - To change the change the directory
+  - To change the directory

     ```
     [~]$ cd /home/bob/random_dir